f820602h/vue-stage-play/doc/stage-play-scene.md

 ```

 :::tip
 `<StagePlayScene>` will render an actual element.
-Hence, you may need to set the `margin` to it, rather than the highlighted elements.
+Hence, you may need to set some style to it, rather than the highlighted elements.
+For example, `margin`, `position`, and so forth.
 :::

 ## Props